 Huckleberries are a rare find in Minnesota, and there is only one vendor at the Minneapolis farmer market who carries them.
 These sought-after berries are quite a find since they are usually only available at the end of the summer and in very small quantities; at least in my area of the state.

-Three summers ago, I happened upon a table in the market with a few baskets of these unusually dark berries.
+A few summers ago, I happened upon a table in the market with a few baskets of these unusually dark berries.
 At first glance, I assumed they were blueberries until I noticed a handwritten recipe casually tucked into the berries for Huckleberry Jam.
-Since I am a huge fan of trying everything new, I asked the adorable little woman who was selling them if I could give one a try.
-Thankfully, she warned me not to eat them in their raw state since they were quite bitter.
-Let’s just say they are not going to win any awards for best tasting berry of the year in their natural state.
+Since I am a huge fan of trying everything new, I asked the adorable little woman who was selling them if I could try one.
+Thankfully, she warned me not to eat them in their raw state since they were bitter.
+Let’s just say they will not win any awards for the best-tasting berry of the year in their natural state.

 Share this Post